What does your child learn at school each day? Find information about our curriculum subjects here.

 THE CORE SUBJECTS

-Guided reading takes place throughout the week and reading skills are developed through additional reading comprehension activities and games.
-The children will develop independent reading strategies as well as working with an adult during guided reading sessions.
-Children in the Foundation Stage and Key Stage 1 develop their phonic skills through daily sessions following the Letters and Sounds Scheme.
-Writing is taught in Literacy lessons and supplemented through work in guided groups where key skills are emphasised.
-Once fortnightly children take part in the ‘Big Write’, where they have the opportunity to write independently for a sustained amount of time.
+Writing is taught in English lessons and supplemented through work in guided groups where key skills are emphasised.
+Throughout each English unit children have the opportunity to write independently for a sustained amount of time.
 They are taught key skills to edit and improve this work using self and peer assessment techniques in the following sessions.
-We follow the Nelson handwriting scheme and a joined script is introduced once the children’s letter formation has been fluent.
+We follow cursive handwriting using the Letter join scheme and a joined script is introduced once the children’s letter formation has been fluent.

 Every opportunity is used to encourage children’s speaking and listening skills through group discussions, assemblies, story time and productions.
 The children will sometimes be given homework tasks that involve talking with their families about issues.